A linear model of separation for western boundary currents with bathymetry and stratification: Construction and proof of validity of approximate solutions

 There are two main differences with the construction of the interior term: \begin{itemize} \item First, following \cref{prop:QG3D-visc}, we will take

 where the coefficients $c^k_j$ will be determined later.
 We merely anticipate that $| c^k_j| \lesssim \beta^k$.

 \item Second, we need to be careful with the structure of the velocity when performing the estimate of $F^k_{\mathrm{M}}$ and $p^k_{\mathrm M}$.
-Note that the induction assumptions \eqref{est:uM13}, \eqref{est:uM2} are compatible with the intensification of the velocity in the Northward component.
+Note that the induction assumptions \eqref{est:uM13}, \eqref{est:uM2} are compatible with the intensification of the Northward velocity.
 Let us estimate for instance the first term in the right-hand side of $F^k_{\mathrm M}$.
 Using the assumptions on $u^{k-1}_{\mathrm M}$, we have

 Since $|\om| \ll \beta$ and $ \mu \lesssim(\beta/\nueff)^{1/3} $, $| \om|^2 + \nueff^2 \mu^4\ll \beta^2$.
 Estimating the other terms in the same fashion, we infer that

 and therefore, using \cref{prop:QG3D-visc} and \cref{lem:exp-Green} (and recalling that $\mu \leq \Re(\mu_j^+)/2$ by definition),